DR Congo President To Be Sworn In For New Term Before Huge Crowd - UrduPoint

 Martin Fayulu, who says he was also robbed at the last presidential vote, garnered five percent.

-Nobel peace prize winner Denis Mukwege, who won the Nobel peace prize winner for his work with rape victims, scored 0.22 percent.
+Nobel peace prize winner Denis Mukwege, who won the Nobel peace prize winner for his work with rape victims, scored 0.

 These candidates called for the election results to be cancelled.
 A protest planned for December 27 was banned and snuffed out by the police.